CombineCommunity/CombineExt/README.md

 ### materialize

 Convert any publisher to a publisher of its events.
-Given a `Publisher<Output, MyError>`, this operator will return a `Publisher<Event<Output, MyError>, Never>`, which means your failure will actually be a regular value, which makes handling much simplerin many use-cases.
+Given a `Publisher<Output, MyError>`, this operator will return a `Publisher<Event<Output, MyError>, Never>`, which means your failure will actually be a regular value, which makes error handling much simpler in many use cases.

 ```swift
 let values = PassthroughSubject<String, MyError>()